The following action steps provide ideas to help keep employees engaged at work and with one another:

 Learn More:

-- Seeking Feedback for Growth [LinkedIn Learning video, 45s] link
+- Seeking feedback for growth [LinkedIn Learning video, 45s]

 - Cultivating a Growth Mindset [LinkedIn Learning course, 58m]